benjiaomodular/EuroPowerBoard/README.md

 Version 1 supports 10-pin IDC/Eurorack power connectors.
 Version 2 supports 16-pin IDC and 4-pin JST power connectors.

+Learn more about it on my website: https://benjiaomodular.com/post/2024-04-09-europowerboard-v2/

+Project was sponsored by PCBWay.
+Order directly from [their website](https://www.pcbway.com/project/shareproject/EuroPowerBoard_v2_db65723e.html).

 # License

 This work is licensed under a